 I write the "Practical Nomad" books for Avalon Travel Publishing on a royalty basis: my publisher pays me 15% of the wholesale price of each copy of my books that is sold.
 Typically the wholesale price is 50% of the retail list price, so my royalty is usually 7.5% of the price you pay.
 The publisher and the bookstore each get a much larger cut than the author, even on books sold at a substantial discount from the list price.

 For most of my career, writing hasn't paid my rent.
 (The first advice I give would-be travel writers is, "Don't quit your day job!")
-Since 2006, I've been paid a monthly consulting retainer and have had some of my business-related travel expenses reimbursed by the Identity Project, a tax-exempt nonprofit organization carrying out research, education, and litigation to support and defend the right to travel.
+Since 2006, I've been paid a monthly consulting retainer and have had some of my business-related travel expenses reimbursed by the Identity Project, a tax-exempt nonprofit civil liberties and human rights organization carrying out research, education, and litigation to support and defend the rights to freedom of travel and movement.
 I was already doing much of this work at my own expense, and would be doing it, to the extent my finances and time commitments permitted, whether or not I was getting paid to do so.
 I'm also an unpaid policy analyst for Travelers United (foremrly the Consumer Travel Alliance), a nonprofit, nonpartisan educational and advocacy group which was founded by two of my fellow travel journalists and is one of the member organizations of the Consumer Federation of America.

 From 1998-2006, I was a full-time employee of Airtreks.com.
 I remain a paid affiliate and outside sales agent of Airtreks.com.
 That means that if you buy your tickets from Airtreks.com through this link or other links on my Web site, or if you tell Airtreks.com that I referred you, I get a referral fee.
 I had multiple job offers -- some for a higher salary -- when I first chose to work for Airtreks.com.
 I went there, stayed there, and continue to recommend them because I believe they offer good value.
 As long as that remains true, I'd do so whether or not they paid me.
 After considerable thought, I've decided that the value of their services to you, the reader, should be more important than my fear of appearing self-serving by recommending them.
 Feel free to ignore what I say about them if you think that it's motivated solely by self-interest.